 Our first home, sitting in the woods.
 It was once a steam house for sterilizing "recycled food" for the pigs on the farm.

 I am an avid bird watcher and for two years I served as president of the New Haven Bird Club.
 I also created a county-wide survey on the bird population visiting our feeders in the winter, and a worldwide birding event called the "BIG SIT!".
 The BIG SIT! occurs every October and is a competition in which people try and see how many bird species they can count from their stationary circles within a 24 hour period.
 It now takes place in 12 countries!
 I've been involved in many conservation issues and served as president of the Killingworth Land Conservation Trust, and chairman of the Inland Wetlands Commission.
-In August of 1994, I cofounded the CT Butterfly Association.
+In August of 1994, I cofounded the CT Butterfly Association, and am current president.
 As much as I love butterfly watching, it's the moths that really shine for me and wrote a non-children's book titled Discovering Moths.
 Discovering Amphibians followed in spring 2006.
 In spring of 2008 I completed a field guide to identifying and recognizing the songs of crickets and katydids of the Northeast (Guide to Night Singing Insects of the Northeast - Stackpole Books - 2009).
 This was followed by Cricket Radio: Tuning In To the Night-Singing Insects - Harvard - 2011).

 I'm still playing with bugs!